 Babies and toddlers produce much less wear on their clothing, so I was able to have a steady stream of inventory to sell during any given season.

-Most sale owners will not take clothing that is worn or damaged–and they shouldn’t!
+Most sale owners will not take clothing with damages or signs of heavy wear–and they shouldn’t!
 If the item is not something you would donate, you will not be able to sell it either.

 3. You don’t want to deal with the hassle of finding buyers on your own.